Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 - With your consent.

-Mercy College may also disclose your personal information: :
+Mercy University may also disclose your personal information: :

 - To comply with any court order, law, or legal process, including to respond to any government or regulatory request.